-- Devise and sustain rational arguments and be able to analyse others' arguments and their rationale and to identify the assumptions and conclusions made. - Perform calculations and manipulations in the core financial, mathematical, statistical and actuarial subjects. - Identify and select information relevant to a project from a number of sources and to perform a critical analysis of that information.
-(This skill will in particular be assessed in the individual project.) - Work under guidance on an extended task. - Design and evaluate code written in a variety of programmes, languages and packages so that applied tasks, such as statistical assignments, are performed efficiently and effectively.
+- Devise and sustain rational arguments and analyse the arguments of others. - Use calculation and manipulation in the core mathematical, statistical and actuarial subjects

-• Communicate results or findings from analysis clearly, both orally and in writing, and to be able to respond to questions regarding method, results and interpretation.
+- Identify, select and undertake critical analysis of information from a number of sources (This skill will in particular be assessed in the individual project.) - Develop and produce on an extended task under guidance. - Make use of IT as appropriate to perform tasks such as statistical analysis. - Communicate and discuss results or findings clearly, both orally and in writing. - Operate as part of a group